 10 Essential Health Benefits Insurance Plans Must Cover Starting in 2014

-Update (5/7/2017): Under the Republican health care proposals being debated on Capitol Hill, states could opt out of requiring plans to cover some or all of the essential health benefits, which are important health care services like mental health care, prescription drugs, and maternity care that all plans must cover under the Affordable Care Act.
+Update (6/27/2017): Under the Senate Republican repeal bill, states could opt out of requiring plans to cover some or all of the essential health benefits, which are important health care services like mental health care, prescription drugs, and maternity care that all plans must cover under the Affordable Care Act.
 Learn more about our campaign to defend the Affordable Care Act.

 Starting in January 2014, the Affordable Care Act will require all new individual and small group health plans (for people who don’t have traditional job-based coverage) to cover important health benefits like maternity, mental health, preventive, and pediatric dental care.
 These benefits, now considered “essential” by the Department of Health and Human Services, are described in final regulations the agency released last month.
 These essential health benefits fall into 10 categories:

 - Ambulatory patient services (outpatient services)

 - Emergency services

 - Mental health and substance use disorder services, including behavioral health treatment